mmohsen547/Finance/README.md

 # Finance Backend Project
-A virtual API for a storeFront Where users can buy and sell shares form different stocks.
+A virtual API for a stocks trading app Where users can buy and sell shares form different stocks.
 Stocks data are fetched from [IEX Cloud API](https://iexcloud.io/docs/api/).
 ## Getting Started
 This readme will help you run the application locally.